Your rent is due, but you do not have the money to cover it. What can you do? Is there any financial help available? Find out now with Cashfloat.

 If you can claim benefits the next thing you should do is claim as many benefits as possible to help you until you get back on your feet.
 You can use the government’s benefits calculator to see what benefits you are legally entitled to.

 If your problem is only short term, again, talk to your landlord.
 Getting into temporary financial difficulty is not as rare as Trump getting elected President!
 If the problem is only short-term, your landlord is likely to be very understanding and accept the payment later than normal. if your landlord needs (or more likely, wants) the payment on the due date.
-For example you might be able to borrow from friends and family, withdraw from your savings or use a instant cash payday loans.
+For example you might be able to borrow money from friends and family, withdraw from your savings or use a instant cash payday loans.

 Most financial difficulties can be avoided by simply budgeting and saving.
 Many people know this, but just don’t do it!
 Budgeting is no easy task.
 It requires discipline and consistency.
 Still, all budgeting really requires you to do is keep a hawk’s eye on your expenditure.
 This sounds easier than it actually is.
 Many times, you spend more than you want to without even realising.
 This happens a lot after you make lots of small purchases without noticing the big figure it all adds up to.
 By budgeting, you make yourself more aware of how you are spending your money and how much you are saving monthly.